kali-py/c00kie-stealer/README.md

 ## Usage

-This will save all the cookies in 'cookies.json' and will show logs files.
+*Usage as a executable:* This will save all the cookies in 'cookies.json' and will show logs files.

 ```bash
 $ python3 CookieStealer